 Private lenders usually have a range of fees, which can include an origination fee, a late payment fee, and a prepayment penalty.
 Federal loans do not come with any origination fees, late payment fees, or prepayment penalties, as they are considered non-profit loans.

 Private student loans typically require a cosigner.
+Having a good credit history can help in securing a cosigner with favorable terms.
 A cosigner is a person who agrees to be responsible for the loan if the borrower cannot repay it.
 And if you are applying for study abroad loans, it is essential to have a cosigner with a good credit score unless you are lucky enough to be approved for a loan without a cosigner.
 Federal loans do not require a cosigner.

 Private lenders typically offer a range of repayment options, including deferred payment, interest-only payments, and graduated repayment.